ulfschneider/dynamic-header/README.md

 DynamicHeader.init(settings);
 </pre>

-* <code>settings.headerId String ?</code>The id of the header object.
-If omitted <code><header></code> tag will be selected to apply the DynamicHeader behavior.
+* <code>settings.headerId</code> String ?
+The id of the header object.
+If omitted the html header tag (if existing) or any dom element with an id named 'header' will be selected to apply the DynamicHeader behavior.
-* <code>settings.delta Number ?</code>A user has to scroll up the given amount of pixels in order to activate the dynamic header behavior.
+* <code>settings.delta</code> Number ?
+A user has to scroll up the given amount of pixels in order to activate the dynamic header behavior.
 Default is 5.
-* <code>settings.fix Boolean ?</code>If true, the header will be fixed and not active.
+* <code>settings.fix</code> Boolean ?
+If true, the header will be fixed and not active.